dmichulke/cv/README.md

 *09/2014 - present*

-- Development of a Quantitative Platform, mostly Back End
+- Development of a Quantitative Platform, mostly back end
 - Advisory in Infrastructure and Recruitment
 - Connection to data providers, caching data
 - Generation of on-demand representation of data (e.g., candle bars from tick data, spreads, back-adjusting futures)